celikfana-lab/hmic/README.md

 note: HMICA (hatsune miku is cringe audio) wil be added soon and current its not made !: please do not send me porn or NSFW or NSFL etc to me with the HMIC format if you do well then i wil hate you
 i: if you find bugs, congrats i wil then say to you "fix it on you're own" fix it my self OR (100% chanse) ask ai to fix it (i am too smart)
+note: shoutout to whoever made the miku art in the github repo and shoutout for google for making serching the imiage possible

-hatsune miku is cringe image format
+note: there are miku imiages everywhere to test whatever-> HMIC i didnt make them © Crypton Future Media, Inc. 2007 (for Hatsune Miku) hatsune miku is cringe image format
 HELLO GUYS PLS READ BEFORE U TELL MIKU FANS